Go Back

 EASY DRY BRUSH PLANTERS

 I recommend adding paper to your work area to catch any paint splatters.
+I did this dry brush technique outside, so I made sure to protect outdoor furniture.

-If you are adding your first coat of paint, make sure it has a smooth finish.
+If you are adding your first coat of paint, be sure it has a smooth finish.
+My fiberglass pots have already been painted, so I skipped this step.

 old-container-planter